 I went and stood on the top of those rocks, hoping for a view.
 But all I saw was white.
 It was a very foggy day, which will become more evident later.

-At these rocks, there will be a trail directly back on the left.
+At these rocks, there will be a trail making a sharp left.
 Like a V. Follow that.

 Continue walking further uphill, and when you reach an opening on the right, you have reached Lud’s Church.